kyma-project/community/governance.md

 Every code owner is expected to:

-* Contribute high-quality code and content
+* Contribute high-quality code and content.
-* Communicate and collaborate with other code owners to improve the ownership process
+* Communicate and collaborate with other code owners to improve the ownership process.
-* Perform a thorough review of incoming PRs and make sure they follow the [contributing rules](CONTRIBUTING.md)
+* Perform a thorough review of incoming PRs and make sure they follow the [contributing rules](CONTRIBUTING.md).
-* Approve only those PRs in which the contributor made the requested improvements
+* Approve only those PRs in which the contributor made the requested improvements.
-* Check if the related CI tests have completed successfully before approving the PR
+* Check if the related CI tests have completed successfully before approving the PR.
-* Make sure that the PR approval flow runs smoothly
+* Make sure that the PR approval flow runs smoothly.
-* Prioritize issues and manage their processing
+* Prioritize issues and manage their processing.
-* Proactively fix bugs
+* Proactively fix bugs.
-* Perform maintenance tasks for their projects
+* Perform maintenance tasks for their projects.

 ### Add or remove a code owner